yorknouse/docs/pages/03-office.md

 The numbering starts with the right-hand machine on the window-side of the room and works its way round to the left-hand machine on the opposite side.
 Each computer is also plugged into the corresponding numbered port on the switch.

 All 5 machines are registered in the IT Services landb and should be acquiring IP addresses through DHCP.
+There are

 They can all be accessed using SSH from within the campus network.
-(Username `nouse`; passwords above.)
+(Username `nouse`; passwords [redacted] above.)
 Off campus, you can maybe go via `csteach0.york.ac.uk`.

 ## Ideas